+Are we going to hit big double and triple digits every time?
+Of course not.

+But when S.A.M. has the power to find profitable trade setups so consistenly, the sky is the limit.
 And one thing that is important to note...
 These weren’t some far-fetched options contracts that no one would ever buy...

 My research team pulled examples that I would actually be willing to buy with my own real money...
 If your risk tolerance is higher than mine...
 These returns could even be greater!
 Throughout the thousands of trades our 5 year back test found...